openthread/ot-docs/site/en/guides/border-router/index.md

 OTBR provides the following services:

-*   [mDNS Publisher](mdns-discovery.md) — Allows an External Commissioner to discover an OTBR and its associated Thread network
+*   [mDNS Publisher](mdns-discovery.md) — Allows an External Commissioner
+    to discover an OTBR and its associated Thread network
 *   [PSKc Generator](tools.md) — For generation of PSKc keys
 *   Web Service — [Web UI](web-gui.md) for management of a Thread network

 Third-party components for Border Router Services include Simple Web Server and Material Design Lite for the framework of the web UI.

+### OTBR firewall

+OTBR uses `iptables` and `ipset` to implement the following ingress filtering rules:

+*   Block inbound packets initiated with On-Link address sources, for example Off-Mesh Routable (OMR) and Mesh-Local prefix based addresses.
+*   Block inbound unicast packets whose destination address is not an OMR address or a Domain Unicast Address (DUA).
+*   Block inbound unicast packets whose source address or destination address is Link-Local.
+Note that this rule is handled by the kernel and not explicitly set.

 ## License